Stand Out With an Undergraduate Degree From Webster

 Details of Webster's Animation Programs

-In its 14th year, the Kinematifest film festival is a student initiative created for and by Webster University students.
-Our mission is to inspire and innovate Webster University students to grow as artists through motion pictures, to draw attention to rising filmmakers and animators, to give students a chance to present their work, and to encourage dialogue with the community.
+Since 2007, the Kinematifest film festival has been a student initiative created for and by Webster University students.
+Our mission is to inspire Webster University students to grow as artists through motion pictures, to draw attention to rising filmmakers and animators, to give students a chance to present their work and to encourage dialogue with the community.

 Kinematifest is a festival designed to promote student work.
 We want to allow students and the greater community to enjoy art in an all-encompassing virtual event.
 With independent films and animation, professional speakers and local companies, we will provide a day full of exploration and entertainment in the world of film.
 The three core outcomes of the festival are competitive success, inspiring creativity and creating a strong community network.